Chandana3940/mental-health-screen-time/README.md

-# mental-health-screen-time
-Project analyzing impact of daily screen time on mental health using Kaggle dataset.

 # Mental Health and Screen Time Analysis

 This project analyzes the relationship between daily screen time and self-reported mental health